Miserlou/Zappa/README.md

 Zappa can be configured to call a function inside your code to do the authorization, or to call some other existing lambda function (which lets you share the authorizer between multiple lambdas).
 You control the behavior by specifying either the `arn` or `function_name` values in the `authorizer` settings block.

-Fr example, to get the Cognito identity, add this to a `zappa_settings.yaml`:
+For example, to get the Cognito identity, add this to a `zappa_settings.yaml`:

 ```yaml
   context_header_mappings: